lursight/runem/README.md

             - subproject4
             - pretty

-## 9. Troubleshooting & Known issues
+## 10. Troubleshooting & Known issues

-### 9.1 I don't see bar graph timing reports!
+### 9.1.
+I don't see bar graph timing reports!
 We don't specify it in the output to reduce dependency installation for ci/cd.
 We may change this decision, especially as `halo` is a first-order dependency now.

 #### Solution:
 install `termplotlib`,

-### 9.2 I can't specify a dependency!
+### 10.2.
+I can't specify a dependency!
 Outside of `phases` we don't support direct dependency-chaining between tasks.
 We would like to do this at some point.
 PRs gladly accepted for this.

 #### Solution
 Use `phases` instead, or contribute a PR.

-### 9.3 Why is there so much output on errors, it looks duplicated?
+### 10.3.
+Why is there so much output on errors, it looks duplicated?
 We haven't looked at how we manage exception-handling with the python `multiprocessing` library, yet.
 Errors in `multiprocessing` procs tend to be re-reported in the calling process.
 PRs welcome.

 #### Solution
 Just look at one of the outputs.

-### 9.4 I can't see reports for job when errors happen!
+### 10.4.
+When errors happen I don't see reports for jobs!
 We try to show reports for completed tasks.
-If the task you're interested in doesn't show it probably hasn't been executed yet.
-Otherwise scroll up and you should see the reports and timings of *completed* tasks, if not, you may need to increase your buffer size.
+If the task you're interested in doesn't show, it probably hasn't been executed yet.
+Otherwise scroll up and you should see the reports and timings of *completed* tasks, if not, you may need to increase your terminal's view-buffer size.

 #### Solution
-If you are focusing on one task and are only interested in how that task is performing/operating, use one of the many filtering options e.g. `--jobs "your job name" "another job name"`.
+If you are focusing on one task and are only interested in how that task is performing/operating, use one of the many filtering options e.g. `--jobs "your job name" "another job name"` or `--tags unittest`.

-### 9.5 I want to see log output for tasks in real-time, as they're happening!
+### 10.5.
+I want to see log output for tasks in real-time, as they're happening!
 We don't stream stdout/stderr direct to console, or provide functionality for doing so, yet.
-Yes it would be a nice feature and we welcome PRs for it.
+However, we also believe that it would be a nice feature and welcome PRs.

 #### Solution
 On failure and with `--verbose` mode, the exact command is logged to console along with the environment that job was run in.
 You can copy/paste that command line to a terminal and run the command manually.
 The stdout/stderr will then be as you would get for that command.
 Refer to the documentation for that command.